Right Ginza

 Summaries of each book (or tractate), based mostly on Häberl (2007), are provided below.
-Translated excerpts are from Gelbert (2011), while Mandaic transliterations are derived from Gelbert (2011, 2021).
+Translated excerpts are from Gelbert (2011), which is mostly based on Lidzbarski (1925), while Mandaic transliterations are derived from Gelbert (2011, 2021).

+Opening lines of each chapter are provided below, since Mandaeans often refer to Mandaic prayers by their opening lines.

 Book 1

 Book 1 contains a history of creation and of Mandaeism.

 The book begins with the opening line (also in Chapter 2 of Book 1):